sinergitanpabatas15/Dataquiz/log.md

 **Thoughts:**: My first time to create API with Lumen, have a difficult time to understand the mechanism of triggering the jobs/queues/scheduled tasks.
 Finally, I added my first job to fetch API.
 Hooray!

+## Day 66: 27 November 2018

+**Today's Progress**: Use Lumen and added login/register method with JWT token.
+Also implemented reset password function with copying methods from Laravel.

+**Thoughts:**: Have a hard time to figure out how to use built-in function of Laravel (reset password email) with Lumen.
+First, I tried the method from StackOverflow, but the reset url in email always duplicated with "http://localhost:4500", and I cannot set to different url.
+Finally I figure out that, I should create a new notification and sent the token with the new url, and now it is working.

+I can set the url to any url I want.
+Yeah!

 **Link to work:**
 [Currency Backend](https://gitlab.com/snowleo208/currency-backend)